Zwift Training Plans Explained: Cycling & Running Programs to Get Faster

 Think of FTP as a benchmark for you to try and beat, the same way you try to beat your max rep at the gym.
 It’s a number that indicates your current level of fitness and sets the bar for improvement.
 It also shapes your training zones in workouts, personalizing your experience.
 Don’t bother comparing your FTP to anyone else’s – we all start somewhere.

 One of your first priorities might be to build up your FTP.
-No problem, we’ve got just what you need for this!
+No problem, we’ve got just what you need!
 Start here and raise your Functional Threshold Power.
 This plan gives your overall aerobic ability a nice upgrade.

 Designed for people who are new to the structured training plans and workouts, this plan is built around simple yet effective workouts, most of which are under an hour.
 With only four workouts a week, plus an optional fifth ride in some weeks, this is a plan that easily fits around the real-life demands of any athlete.
 If you want a plan that will guide your training without leaving you feeling overcommitted, this is a great option.